nico2sh/semtag/README.md

 ### Forcing a tag

 Semtag doesn't tag if there are no new commits since the last version, or if there are unstaged changes.
 To force to tag, use the `-f` flag, then it will bump no matter if there are unstaged changes or no new commits.

+### Version prefix

+By default, semtag prefixes new versions with `v`.
+Use the `-p <prefix>` flag which to change the prefix.
+Use `-p ''` to remove the prefix.
+If you use a different prefix you must ensure that you specify the prefix to all invocations to semtag.